colinscz/.github/GOVERNANCE.md

 ### Level 3: Core Maintainer

 The **Core Maintainer** role is available to community members who have a larger-than-usual impact and commitment to the TresJS community and ecosystem.
 They are seen as leaders in the project and are listened to by the wider TresJS community.
-A Core memmber is recognized for contributing a significant amount of time and energy to the project through issues, pull requests, bug fixes, implementing advanced enhancements/features, and/or proacttively providing feedback on RFCs.
+A Core memmber is recognized for contributing a significant amount of time and energy to the project through issues, pull requests, bug fixes, implementing advanced enhancements/features, and/or proactively providing feedback on RFCs.

 #### Privileges